I love to share patterns online for people who enjoy making things as much as I do!

 Sewing the Blanket Panels Together

 - Place the panels of knit side by side.
-Flip panel 2, so the bottom is upright, to form a checkerboard pattern.
-(Enlarge the image to the right.)
+Flip panel 2, so the bottom is upright, to form a checkerboard pattern (refer to photo).

-- Sew the panels together by sewing through the posts, so the seam is invisible.
-(Video instructions on the right.)
+- Sew the panels together by sewing through the posts, so the seam is invisible (see video).

 - Pull the ribbon through a yarn needle and whip stitch around the edges of the blanket.